Gluten-free vegan wholesome quiche with an almond chickpea crust and flavorsome mix of tofu, beetroot, chard and dill.

 - Rinse and finely chop the dill.

 - Mix all the filling ingredients together.
 Check for seasoning.
-Add extra tbsp of chickpea flour if needed.
-I've used 1tbsp in my mix but if you like more denser quiche you can add little more.
+Add an extra tablespoon of chickpea flour if needed.
+I've used 1 tablespoon in my mix but if you like more denser quiche you can add a little more.

 - Spoon into the crust and smooth out the top.